microsoft/react-native-windows-samples/docs/ReactApplication-api-windows.md

 ### InstanceSettings
  [`ReactInstanceSettings`](ReactInstanceSettings) `InstanceSettings`

 Provides access to your application's [`ReactInstanceSettings`](ReactInstanceSettings).
-Generally, changes to these settings will not take effect if the React instance is already loaded, unless the React instance is reloaded, so most settings should be set in your applications constructor.
+Generally, changes to these settings will not take effect if the React instance is already loaded, unless the React instance is reloaded, so most settings should be set in your application's constructor.

 ### JavaScriptBundleFile
  string `JavaScriptBundleFile`